SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

         />
 ```

+NOTE: In case the Android designer escapes the single quotes to &amp;apos; then you should open the .axml file with Visual Studio's XML (Text-)Editor instead.

 Within this, notice that this is fairly normal Android XML - except that we have added a local namespace for our Tutorial Assembly and we have added a Binding attribute `local:MvxBind="{'Text':{'Path':'Name'}}"` - what this binding attribute contains is some simple JSON which tells the Mvx framework to fill the TextView's Text property from the .Name property of whatever object is attached.
+You can ignore the warnings about the undefined MvxBind attribute.

 With that item template done, now add Page_MainMenuView.axml - which will show our main menu...
 In the XML for this, type:
 ```